-Large mass shootings in which the suspects release manifestos and seem motivated by hateful ideology get the most media attention, but while these instances are terrifying — they do not represent the majority of mass shootings.
-All but four of the mass shootings this year involved 5 or fewer deaths (excluding the suspect), and these shootings are more likely to be related to domestic violence that the ones that get mass media attention.
+Large mass shootings, in which the suspects release manifestos and seem motivated by hateful ideology, get the most media attention, but while these instances are terrifying — they do not represent the majority of mass shootings.
+All but four of the mass shootings this year involved 5 or fewer deaths (excluding the suspect), and these shootings are more likely to be related to domestic violence than the ones that get mass media attention.

 Consider, for example, the Phoenix man who is accused of killing his wife and two of his three daughters: